The Difference Between Student Credit Cards and Secured Cards

 Build or Rebuild Your Credit with Discover it® Secured Card.

 How Do You Choose?

-If you’re a student, you could be eligible for a student credit card or can apply with a co-signer.
+If you’re a student, you could be eligible for a student credit card.
 This could be a better option for you, since no deposit is needed for a student card.

 However, if you’re no longer in school, or you have damaged credit, a secured credit card could be the way to go.
 In both instances, know that you won’t have a very high credit limit and use these cards carefully.

 A credit card isn’t free money.
 You should use it for your everyday spending and not for impulse purchases.
 Spend within your means and pay your bills on time.
 Avoid carrying a balance by not spending more than you can pay back.
 Keep your debt utilization ratio below 30%, meaning you should try not to spend more than 30% of your credit limit during a billing cycle.
 Hitting your credit limit each month signals to lenders that you’re risky to lend to, and that can jeopardize your attempt to raise your credit score.